-Does home insurance pay the new value?
+Does contents insurance pay out the new-for-old value?

 - When things are no longer used for their intended purpose

-- Damage to boats and trailers
+- Damage to vessels and trailers

-- Damage to awnings and antennae
+- Damage to awnings and antennas.

-- Items you have borrowed
+- Stuff you borrowed

-Insurers assume the repair costs
+Insurers assume repair costs

 Never underinsured